 There are a few things that are valuable about looking for a root cause of migraine.
 First, it shows you have hope.
 Without hope we cannot move forward and see beyond the rough patches.

-Lastly, some functional medicine practitioners focus on key elements of what we discuss often from our Treatment Pie.
-Diet, supplements, de-stressing, appropriateness of medications, sleep and movement.
+Lastly, some functional medicine practitioners focus on key elements of what we discuss often from our Treatment Pie – diet, supplements, de-stressing, appropriateness of medications, sleep and intentional movement.
 Having help pulling all of this together is excellent (IF that is what is being offered).
 I encourage you to ask them how much support they give you.
+Paying someone to hold you to account can be a powerful motivator to make important lifestyle tweaks.
 Pardon the plug, but much of this information is provided here and in our Facebook group for FREE.

 The whispered sweet nothings